HTTP interface for Stream Transactions

 List the running Stream Transactions

-get /_db/{database-name}/_api/transaction
+GET /_db/{database-name}/_api/transaction

 The result is an object with the transactions attribute, which contains an array of transactions.
 In a cluster the array will contain the transactions from all Coordinators.